 In the world of business, there is a common language and unified set of metrics to assess organizational performance.
 Therefore, business people of any background, of any language, of any culture can work together in achieving shared business objectives.
 There are codified accounting standards, the two major ones being:

 Businesses, like people, have widely different values.
 However, businesses have a unified set of metrics, the most recognizable and powerful one being profitability.
-People have no such metric.
+People have no such unifying metric.
 This “important” metric depends on the person.
 For someone who is asthmatic, probably the level of air quality is most important.
-For a (video/computer) gamer, the speed of an internet connection is of greatest concern.
+For a (video/computer) gamer, the speed of the internet connection is of greatest concern.
 For parents, it may be the cost of quality education (be it private or public) for their children that matters most.

 Maybe the human experience cannot be distilled into a single metric or an index that can measure the success or quality of life.
 Maybe what we need is a set of visions where many people, with different values, can agree on, and then define some indicators to measure the success in accomplishing these visions.
 Perhaps, we, as humans, could benefit from having a framework of visions with a set of shared values and indicators that we would like to achieve.
-Over the years, we can vary our approach, but focus on achieving the common metrics that we, as a society, defined.
+Over the years, we can vary our approach, but we need to focus on achieving the common metrics that we, as a society, defined.

 It would be just like in business.
 Whether Bill Gates is running Microsoft as the Chief Executive Officer (CEO) or Satya Nadella (CEO of Microsoft as of 2014), the indicators that are used to measure the performance of either CEO are largely the same.
 New CEOs do not change the metrics used to measure operational performance.
 They change the targets bounded by those metrics.